HTR2A/SYD-UNI-CyberSec-Bootcamp/05 - Archiving and Logging Data/readme.md

-# Linux SysAdmin Fundamentals Assignment
+# Archiving and Logging Data Assignment

 ## Overview
-This assignment focuses on the fundamental skills required for a Linux Systems Administrator.
-The objective was to troubleshoot a Linux server and prepare a replacement server by ensuring correct permissions, creating user accounts, configuring group settings, and performing a system audit.
+This assignment focuses on archiving and logging data, ensuring correct permissions, creating user accounts, configuring group settings, and performing system audits.
+It also includes creating and managing backups, writing scripts for system resource usage reports, performing log filtering, and managing log file sizes using tools like `tar`, `cron`, `logrotate`, and `auditd`.

 ---